 ING led this new initiative because they felt pressured by leading apps and software in other industries.
 Players like Google, Netflix, and Spotify were changing user expectations, and ING needed to adapt.
 They decided to create 350 9-people squads in 13 “tribes” to tackle this new approach to development.

 Over the course of 8-9 months, they saw big improvements in their time to market, employee engagement, and productivity.
 The executives outlined 4 elements that played into this transformation:

 By the end of their 9-month period, the new process was implemented across their entire headquarters.
 It even began to spread across their other locations, and now it’s the new normal.

 These case studies above showcase how effective agile can be when used by a serious company.
 It’s not an overnight success, by any means, and sometimes it can take years to get right, as seen in the second case study.
 That said, it’s worth it.

-There’s a big pay-off in trying new things today.
+There’s a big pay-off in trying new things, like data-driven development today.
 As we said before, there’s no longer any room for sitting still.
 Understanding your app’s productivity, success and performance is more important now than ever.
 From sprints to mixed teams, agile is the way of the future as far as development is concerned.
 For more information on how to continue your agile app development after the project ends, check Python Network Monitoring and Error Handling.